hat27/PzPlayblast/README.md

 [document](https://hat27.github.io/puzzle2/)

-When you press the "playblast" button, then puzzle2 will take care of it.
+When you press the "playblast" button, then puzzle2 will take care after that.

 I made 5 tasks
 - CreateModelPanel